Sh3llcod3/Homepage/README.md

 ```

 Alternatively, if your system is running an older version of python or you wish to run this project inside
 a virtual environment, you can do that too.
-In fact, this is the __recommended__ method of installing this project.

 First, go ahead and install [pyenv](https://github.com/pyenv/pyenv#basic-github-checkout).
 Then install [poetry](https://github.com/sdispater/poetry).
 Once you've installed those, we just to install a few more things.